Marcelo Miranda (footballer)

-Marcelo Alejandro Miranda Díaz (born 29 January 1967) is a Chilean football manager and former footballer.
+Marcelo Alejandro Miranda Díaz (born 29 January 1967) is a Chilean football manager and former player.

 Club career

 Miranda played for Malleco Unido at the Segunda División and Deportes Concepción with the Argentine-Chilean Fernando Cavalleri as manager.
 With the same manager, he joined Cobreloa in 1992 and played for the club for nine years, winning the 1992 Primera División de Chile.

 International career

-He played in 15 matches for the Chile national football team from 1991 to 1997.
+Miranda played in 15 matches for the Chile national team from 1991 to 1997.
 He was also part of Chile's squad for the 1997 Copa América tournament.

 Managerial career

-In 2006, he began his managerial career in Hossana, a club of the evangelical community, in the Chilean Tercera División.
+In 2006, Miranda began his managerial career in Hossana, a club of the evangelical community, in the Chilean Tercera División.
 Later, he managed several clubs at the Tercera División and Primera B such as Lota Schwager and Deportes Copiapó.